-{i} The limitation in tinplate printing
+4.2.1.
+The limitation in tinplate printing

-The tinplate printing also belongs to process manufacturing.
 Before running the tinplate printing process, the following steps are taken for printing materials.
 Figure 3 shows the procedure of tinplate printing.
+The key factors that need to be considered for tinplate printing are